 If a settlement occurs, the attorneys and the parties will work together to draft and file the necessary documents, including the parties’ agreement, the divorce complaint, and a final divorce decree.

-The Benefits of a Collaborative Divorce
+The Benefits of a Collaborative Marital Dissolution

 The collaborative process can provide many benefits for divorcing spouses and their families.
 The advantages of a collaborative divorce include: